laurent22/joplin/README.md

 ## Nextcloud synchronisation

+**Important: This is a beta feature.
+It has been extensively tested and is already in use by some users, but it is possible that some bugs remain.
+If you wish to you use it, it is recommended that you keep a backup of your data.
+The simplest way is to regularly backup the profile directory of the desktop or terminal application.**

 On the **desktop application** or **mobile application**, go to the config screen and select Nextcloud as the synchronisation target.
 Then input [the WebDAV URL](https://docs.nextcloud.com/server/9/user_manual/files/access_webdav.html), this is normally `https://example.com/nextcloud/remote.php/dav/files/USERNAME/Joplin` (make sure to create the "Joplin" directory in Nextcloud and to replace USERNAME by your Nextcloud username), and set the username and password.

 On the **terminal application**, you will need to set the `sync.target` config variable and all the `sync.5.path`, `sync.5.username` and `sync.5.password` config variables to, respectively the Nextcloud WebDAV URL, your username and your password.
 This can be done from the command line mode using: